 The band ‘reformed’ for an evening to entertain students conducting a Sit-In in the main university buildings in November ‘73, and that was it.

 At this point, I should give Moonshine’s loyal roadie a quick mention.
-He had an old Wartburg van which qualified him for the job, and was very good at humping stuff around, borrowing bits of kit, fetching drinks and fish and chips, etc., when required.
+He had an old Wartburg van which qualified him for the job, and was very good at humping stuff around, magicking bits of kit out of thin air, fetching drinks and fish and chips, etc., when required.

 Video 4.
 Losing Blues – Moonshine